 The fifth ingredient is turkey.
-Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.2
+Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.3

-The sixth ingredient is turkey liver, another quality, species-specific organ meat.
+The sixth ingredient lists turkey liver, another quality, species-specific organ meat.

 From here, the list goes on to include a number of other items.